flag0010/Raspberry_Pi_thermometer/README.md

 possibly the binary `hid-query` in this repo will work. i think it also needs hidapi (https://github.com/signal11/hidapi)

-anyway, the bash command `usb_temp` runs hid-query and ask the thermometer for temp in some hex blob and returns it in degrees C, a al:
+anyway, the bash command `usb_temp` runs hid-query and ask the thermometer for temp in some hex blob and returns it in degrees C, a la:

 ```
 ./usb_temp